apache/openwhisk-runtime-go/docs/ACTION.md

 ## How to write Go Actions

-The `action-golang-v1.14` runtime can execute actions written in the Go programming language in OpenWhisk, either precompiled binary or compiling sources on the fly.
+The `action-golang` runtimes can execute actions written in the Go programming language in OpenWhisk, either precompiled binary or compiling sources on the fly.

 ### Entry Point